xrstf/rudi/README.md

    }

    // evaluate the program;
-   // this returns an evaluated value, which is the result of the last expression that was evaluated,
+   // this returns an evaluated value, which is the result of the last expression
-   // plus the final document state (the updatedData) after the script has finished. updatedData, result, err := program.Run(
+   // that was evaluated, plus the final document state (the updatedData) after
+   // the script has finished.
+   updatedData, result, err := program.Run(
       documentData,
       // setup the set of variables available by default in the script rudi.NewVariables().Set("myvar", 42),
-      // Likewise, setup the functions available (note that this includes functions like "if" and "and",
+      // Likewise, setup the functions available (note that this includes
-      // so running with an empty function set is generally not advisable). rudi.NewBuiltInFunctions(),
+      // functions like "if" and "and", so running with an empty function set
+      // is generally not advisable).
+      rudi.NewBuiltInFunctions(),
+      // decide what kind of type strictness you would like; pedantic, strict
+      // or humane; choose your own adventure (strict is default if you use nil
+      // here; humane allows conversions like 1 == "1").
+      coalescing.NewStrict(),
    )
    if err != nil {
       log.Fatalf("Script failed: %v", err)